Last Updated: Oct 2, 2017

 In October 2017, PAMED a letter to IBC, sharing concerns raised by member physicians and practices regarding inconsistencies in how the new policy has been implemented.
 Due to the potential financial impact on patients, a copy of the letter was also sent to the Pennsylvania Insurance Department and the Pennsylvania Department of Health.

-PAMED recently received this IBC response letter.
+PAMED received this IBC response letter.
 IBC's letter also shared its modifier 25 policy overview and its modifier 25 FAQ.

 Background on the Modifier 25 Policy